Mischief: United States

 In United States criminal law, mischief is an offense against property that typically involves the intentional or reckless infliction of damage, defacement, alteration, or destruction of property.
 Common forms include vandalism and graffiti.
 Some examples include: disturbing a grave site, damaging an automobile, damaging or stealing a sign, starting a fire, throwing eggs at a home or car (egging), and interfering with a fire hose.
 Governed by state law, criminal mischief is committed when a perpetrator, having no right to do so nor any reasonable ground to believe that he/she has such a right, intentionally or recklessly damages property of another person, intentionally participates in the destruction of property of another person, or participates in the reckless damage or destruction of property of another person.

+During the second presidency of Donald Trump, criminal mischief charges have been brought against protesters arrested by the New York Police Department for blocking Immigration and Customs Enforcement vehicles, leading to significant controversy.